-- a sensor number connected to a node (0 to 7)
+- a sensor number connected to a node (3 bits, 0 to 7)

-- the node number connected to the controller (0 to 15)
+- the node number connected to the controller (4 bits, 0 to 15)

 - whether the sensor turned on or off (1 bit, 1 for detect or 0 for no detect)

-Just about any Arduino device (except for the smallest ones with very few I/O pins) can serve as a sensor controller.
-For testing, I have used an Arduino Uno, but for the actual layout I’ll probably use another Adafruit Pro Trinket or an Arduino Micro, both of which are much more compact than the Uno and still have sufficient I/O pins.
+Just about any Arduino device with enough I/O pins can serve as a sensor controller.
+For testing, I have used an Arduino UNO, but for the actual layout I’ll probably use an Adafruit Pro Trinket, which is much more compact and less expensive than the UNO but still has sufficient I/O pins.